Zuks86/WeatherAppTest/README.md

 c) If there are two entries equally close to 12:00, eg 09:00 and 14:00 which are both 3 hours away from 12:00, then take the later entry which in this example would be the 15:00 entry

 2) There is a limitation on the api since it is using the free version as opposed to the paid for version.
 It it stipulated that one must not send requests more then 1 time per 10 minutes from one device/one API key.
 Moreover best results are received when a person searches by ***city*** id as opposed to ***city name***.
 This means that our implementation which uses the city name may not always bring back the right response.

+## USING THE DYNAMIC APP

+After installing the dynamic app (the spring-boot one, or the one installed using maven) on landing on the home page you will be presented with two options:

+a) STATIC FORECAST: This one is similar, pretty much identical, to the experience you get when using the "no server" version you get from the zip file.
+It is static and always shows the same data for the same city all the time.

+b) DYNAMIC FORECAST: This one is dynamic in that it always you to choose not only the city but the country (for more accuracy) whose weather is desired.
+The browser further stores the last selected city and country so that when the app is visited again in will show the last selected country and city.
+Cape Town, South Africa (ZA) is the default city,country combo.